Grapevine, California

 Grapevine is an unincorporated community in Kern County, California, United States, at the southern end of the San Joaquin Valley.
 The small village is directly adjacent to Interstate 5 and consists mainly of gas stations, motels and other roadside services.
-At an elevation of 1499 feet, the community is located at the foot of a grade known as the Grapevine that lies in Grapevine Canyon through the Tejon Pass.
+At an elevation of 1,499 ft (457 m), the community is located at the foot of a grade known as The Grapevine that lies in Grapevine Canyon through the Tejon Pass.

 Etymology

-The village and grade are named for the canyon the trail passed through, after the wild grapes that grow along the original road.
+The village and grade are named for the canyon through which a trail passed, after the wild grapes that grow along the original road.
 Its Spanish name is La Cañada de las Uvas, that is, Grapevine Ravine.

 Geography

-The ZIP Code is 93243, and the community is inside area code 661.
-A post office operated at Grapevine from 1923 to 1960.
+The ZIP Code is 93243, and the community is inside telephone area code 661.
+A United States post office operated at Grapevine from 1923 to 1960.
 The community of Wheeler Ridge lies three miles north of Grapevine on Interstate 5, with Lebec nine miles south.